WMBR: History

-WMBR is the third set of call letters for the station.

-The first MIT student broadcasting station first signed on as WMIT on November 25, 1946.
-It had a "carrier current" AM transmitter located in the Ware entryway of Senior House dormitory and broadcast over power lines at 800, and later 640 kHz.
-Audible only within a few hundred feet of the dorms, under FCC Part 15 regulations it could and did broadcast commercials and was self-supporting.
-The station simultaneously provided audio signals of its broadcasts over "dorm line" wires that ran past exterior windows of the MIT dormitories, for residents to connect to their hi-fi gear.
+Student-run radio broadcasting began at the university on November 25, 1946.
+This initially was an AM band "carrier current" station, which was a self-supporting commercial operation, that originated from a transmitter located in the Ware entryway of Senior House dormitory.
+The station's signal was fed over power lines, initially at 800 kHz, and later 640 kHz, and was receivable only within a few hundred feet of the dorms.
+The programming was simultaneously carried over "dorm line" wires, that ran past the exterior windows of the MIT dormitories, for residents to connect to their hi-fi gear.
+Under Federal Communications Commission (FCC) Part 15 regulations, carrier current stations do not require a license or receive official call letters, and it adopted the self-assigned identifier of "WMIT".
 An early experiment in stereo broadcasting, in 1960, put one stereo channel on the AM signal and the other on the dorm lines.

-In the mid-1950s, the possibility of an FM license was explored and it was discovered that the call letters WMIT are in use by a North Carolina station serving the Asheville area.
-WTBS (for "Technology Broadcasting System") was chosen as the best alternative.
-New facilities were constructed in the basement of Walker Memorial, including a switching and mixing console designed by A. R. Kent and Barry Blesser, believed to be one of the first all-transistorized consoles ever built.
-On April 10, 1961, WTBS signed on from a small antenna atop the Walker Memorial Building, which houses its studios, with 14 watts of effective radiated power at 88.1 megahertz.
-(This frequency corresponds to a wavelength of 3.40 meters or 2 smoots.)
-In the early 1970s, the antenna was moved to the much higher Eastgate Apartment Building, dramatically improving the coverage area.
+The broadcasting was eventually supplemented by a low power "Class D" non-commercial FM station, when the university received a construction permit to establish a station on 88.1 mHz.
+Because the call letters WMIT had been assigned to a North Carolina station, this new station was assigned the call sign WTBS, for "Technology Broadcasting System".
+New facilities were constructed in the basement of Walker Memorial, including a switching and mixing console designed by A. R. Kent and Barry Blesser, believed to be one of the first all-transistorized consoles.
+On April 10, 1961, WTBS signed on from a small antenna atop the Walker Memorial Building, which houses its studios, with an effective radiated power (ERP) of 14 watts, at 88.1 megahertz.
+(This frequency corresponds to a wavelength of 3.40 meters, or, using a local humorous measurement, approximately 2 smoots.)
+In the early 1970s, the antenna was moved to the much higher Eastgate Apartment Building, dramatically improving the signal's range.